glennfawcett/cockroachdb_troubleshooting/issues/hotrange/repo_hot_singlerange_table.md

 **Run workload binary with qall.sql:**

 Monitor the workload from the DB Console to see QPS and CPU actvity.
 Additionally, run the `SHOW RANGES` statement to see the number of ranges for the `hotsingle` table.
-After you are done analyzing `^C` to escape and get a summary of the workload.
+After you are done analyzing you can use `^C` to escape.
+For this test, I will simply let it run and adjust parameters *realtime* to improve performance.

 ```bash
 workload run querybench --db test --display-every 5s \